realshovanshah/sample-production-app/README.md

 ## Architecture & Processes

 - Layered architecture with a good separation of concerns between the presentation layer, business logic, repositories & the network layer.
 - Tried to follow TDD.
 Fully tested code.
-(UI, Unit & some Integration Tests)
+(Widget, Unit & some Integration Tests)
 - In par with the [Test Pyramid][test_pyramid_link]

 ## Improvements

 - [ ] Add a feature to fetch a url by it's alias.
-- [ ] Add more about integration and E2E tests.
+- [ ] Add more integration and E2E tests.
 - [ ] More fined grained exception handling.
 - [ ] Discuss other implementations for showing the recently shortened urls.